Special Educational Needs and Disability (SEND) Information Report

 Staff are available after school, by prior arrangement, to support homework.
-All extra-curricular activities, clubs and off site visits are open to all pupils.
+A special need does not exclude a pupil from attending extra-curricular activities, clubs and off site visits.
 A risk assessment is carried out prior to offsite activities to ensure the health and safety of all will not be compromised.
 Teaching Assistant support will be provided where necessary.

 What support will there be for my child’s overall wellbeing?

 We have a vertical tutoring system, (mixed ages from Year 7-11 in each tutor group) which enables the tutor to form a positive relationship with each pupil with the intention that the tutor is the first point of contact for your child.
 There are four houses and each Head of House is responsible for following up pastoral concerns where appropriate.
 There is a Pupil Support Department which includes the management of medical and attendance issues.
-Emotional, behavioural and social issues can also be supported by this team.
+To further support pupils with emotional, behavioural and social issues, we have a ‘well-being’ centre.

 Who should I contact for SEN concerns?

-Head of Learning Support (SENCo) - Mrs D. Morgan (General SEN concerns, Dyslexia screening and Access Arrangements)
+Head of Learning Support (SENCo) - Mrs D. Morgan (General SEN concerns, Dyslexia screening and Access Arrangements, Annual Reviews)

-Intervention Manager – Miss C. Dixon (all interventions, including Literacy Studies, the Alternative Curriculum in Year 7 and 1:1 tuition)
+Intervention Manager – Mrs C. Lee (all interventions, including Literacy Studies, the Alternative Curriculum in Year 7 and 1:1 tuition)